-Step I

-Establish IOOS Allied Education Community

-- Create an education network with regional sites and a coordinating office; build from existing sites and a coordinating office; build from existing sites - Carryout in-depth needs assessment and analysis for formal, informal and workforce education - Create and deploy, key messages and themes - Participate in IOOS planning and design, especially information issues for education - Build local education leaders who use IOOS information assets & highlight careers; support and sustain the network and community - Craft education strategy and detailed implementation plan

-Step II

-Sustain and Expand the Community

-- Create an information translation and story development capability based on IOOS information - Share data tools and products, and provide a help desk for educators - Create learning materials that utilize products of (1) in many learning venues that support local education and workforce initiatives - Create post-secondary curricula that address the identified workforce needs - Develop and deploy programs to attract, nurture, develop and retain under-represented groups - Build awareness of IOOS and related learning resources among industry and educators

-Step III

-Deepen the Workforce Reach of the Network

-- Engage professional societies to develop professional certifications - Address occupational classifications for ocean science/technology careers - Track demographic changes and incorporate into reassessment of needs - Expand awareness and knowledge of careers allied with IOOS - Work toward creation of rewards for all who engage in education and communications - Continue to build community by supporting and developing the professional practice of educators in all environments

-Initiated in years from the start
+Establish IOOS Allied Education CommunitySustain and Expand the CommunityDeepen the Workforce Reach of the Network1.
+Create an education network with regional sites and a coordinating office; build from existing sites1.
+Create an information translation and story development capability based on IOOS information2.
+Share data tools and products, and provide a help desk for educators3.
+Address occupational certifications for ocean science/technology careers2.
+Carryout in-depth needs assessment and analysis for formal, informal and workforce education3.
+Create learning materials that utilize products of (1) in many learning venues that support local education and workforce initiatives3.
+Create post-secondary curricula that address the identified workforce needs4.
+Expand awareness and knowledge of careers allied with IOOS4.
+Participate in IOOS planning and design, especially information issues for education5.
+Develop and deploy programs to attract, nuture, develop and retain under-represened groups6.
+Continue to build community by supporting and developing the professional practice of educators in all environments5.
+Build local education leaders who use IOOS information6.
+Build awareness of IOOS and related learning resources6.
+Continue to build community by supporting and developing the professional practice of educators in all environments Step I Step II Step III assets & highlight careers; among industry and educators support and sustain the network and community among industry and educators 6.
+Craft education strategy and detailed implementation plan among industry and educators Allied Education Community 1.
+Create an education network with regional sites and a coordinating office; build from existing sites and a coordinating office; build from existing sites 2.
+Carryout in-depth needs assessment and analysis for formal, informal and workforce education 3.
+Create and deploy, key messages and themes 4.
+Participate in IOOS planning and design, especially information issues for education 5.
+Build local education leaders who use IOOS information assets &amp; highlight careers; support and sustain the network and community 6.
+Craft education strategy and Expand the Community 1.
+Create an information translation and story development capability based on IOOS information 2.
+Share data tools and products, and provide a help desk for educators 3.
+Create learning materials that utilize products of (1) in many learning venues that support local education and workforce initiatives 4.
+Create post-secondary curricula that address the identified workforce needs 5.
+Develop and deploy programs to attract, nurture, develop and retain under-represened groups 6.
+Build awareness of IOOS and related learning resources Reach of the Network Engage professional societies to develop professional certifications Address occupational classifications for ocean science/technology careers Track demographic changes and incorporate into reassessment of needs Expand awareness and knowledge of careers allied with IOOS Work toward creation of rewards for all who engage in education and communications Continue to build community by supporting and developing the professional practice of